mixedconnections/pst/README.md

     $ sudo python setup.py install

-If you don't have a root permission (or don't wanna install percol with sudo), try next one.
+If you don't have a root permission (or don't wanna install pst with sudo), try next one.

     $ python setup.py install --prefix=~/.local
     $ export PATH=~/.local/bin:$PATH